-AKA the “Owl software,” Faronics Insight lets you present and monitor devices in pre-configured labs.
+AKA the “Owl software,” Faronics Insight lets you present to, monitor and support learners on computers in pre-configured labs.
 This guide aims to help you use this software in the Conestoga teaching context.

-These suggestions were collected from those offered by Conestoga faculty currenty using Faronics.
-To learn more from colleagues using Faronics or contribute your own suggestions, join the Tech For Teaching Team.
+These suggestions were collected from those offered by Conestoga faculty currently using Faronics.

 Quick Start Guide